rji-futures-lab/advanced-data-journalism/syllabus.md

 **Students should bring their laptops to all class sessions.**

 The class will be built around a series of sequential modules that relate to and build off each other.
 These modules will cover the following topics (roughly) in this order.
-The list of assignnents is not inclusive; additional assignments will be introduced in the course of the semester:
+The list of assignments is not inclusive; additional assignments will be introduced in the course of the semester:

 - Python basics
 - Jupyter Notebook and `pandas`